Carlos Rein

 Carlos Rein Segura, OLSM (18 July 1897 – 11 February 1992) was a Spanish politician who served as Minister of Agriculture during the Francoist regime, from 1945 to 1951.
+He was a member of FET y de las JONS.

 Early years

+Born in Málaga on 18 July 1897, he came from a family of the upper mercantile bourgeoisie.
 He studied agricultural engineering and entered the administration, being framed by the National Corps of Agricultural Engineers of the Ministry of Finance.

 He carried out functions in the Board of Colonization and Interior Repopulation, serving in the agricultural colonies of the Galleon, in Cazalla de la Sierra and Cañamero.
 In the first town he was appointed mayor during the dictatorship of Primo de Rivera.
 Later he held another political position, that of president of the Partial Committee of Charter and Unloading of the Port of Málaga.

 After the dictator fell, he was attached to the Málaga Agronomic Section, being promoted that same year in 1929 to director of the Málaga Tobacco Fermentation Center.
 His career path would already be closely related to this crop.